 But, the best thing about La Placita is that even though it’s made of several businesses, the crowd mixes on the street and hops between different locales based on their mood.

-If you get there early enough for dinner, you can visit Santaella, a popular upscale restaurant by chef Jose Santaella.
-Making a reservation beforehand is recommended, given that it is a popular restaurant.
+If you get there early enough for dinner, you can visit Santaella restaurant, a popular upscale eatery by chef Jose Santaella.
+Making a reservation beforehand is recommended, given that it is a popular spot.

 16. Go Shopping at Plaza Las Americas Mall